-Definition: Acceptable Use, as part of an information security plan, describes to individuals within an organization what would constitute appropriate and inappropriate use of an information asset or resource.
+Definition: Acceptable Use, as part of an information security plan, describes for an organization's what constitutes appropriate and inappropriate use of an information asset or resource.
 Written policies that describe when, how and who can use information resources should be specified in order to establish a valid security plan.

-Trend: A legal theory is evolving that is related to the responsibility of infrastructure owners.
-The concept is straight forward and simple.
-A company's Board is responsible for making a reasonable and prudent effort to prevent the use of information resources in a way that could potentially harm others.
-Network owners could be held liable for damages.
+Trend: Legal theory has evolved relative to the responsibility of infrastructure owners for appropriate use.
+Many states and nations now have laws on the books addressing how confidential information it to be processed.
+The concept, at its most basic, is straight forward and simple.
+A company's Board (or owners) is responsible for making a reasonable and prudent effort to prevent the use of information resources in a way that could divulge private information or potentially harm others.
+Network owners could be held liable for fines or damages.

-Every organization should have an "acceptable use" policy.
+Every organization should have an "acceptable use" policy and be familiar with the laws in its jurisdiction.

 Return from "Acceptable Use" to Words [A - C]